Axelord100/Computer_Graphics/README.md

 # Computer_Graphics

-Course taken at ITAM Fall 2022
+This is the course taken at ITAM Fall 2022, here I'll upload both homeworks and projects done.

+In this class we used the langugage of C++ for it to be implemented in OpenGL.